 TACOS!
 Beautiful, delicious, zesty chicken tacos.
-Few can say no to the much-loved shredded chicken taco, even when our New Year’s Resolutions are on the line.
-Luckily, these tacos are good for you and the planet.
+Few can say no to the much-loved shredded chicken taco, and luckily, these tacos are good for you and the planet.
 You’ve been warned—these tacos might just be your newest addiction.
+The recipes that follow use our pasture-raised chicken have fast-tracked their way into the weekly meal plans of many folks here at White Oak Pastures.

 Sick of just eating plain meat?
 Looking for a unique way to enjoy some pastured guinea?